 Stephen Fietta KC founded Fietta LLP in 2015.
-He has practised at the forefront of public international law, whether within government or private practice, for more than 20 years and is widely recognised as one of the world’s leading public international law practitioners.
-He regularly advises sovereign clients with respect to high-profile and sensitive public international law issues, including as regards sovereignty disputes, the law of the sea (including maritime boundary delimitation), international environmental law, human rights, treaty interpretation and international investment law.
+He is one of the world’s leading public international law practitioners.
+He advises State clients with respect to many of the world’s most high-stakes, high-profile and sensitive public international law issues, including territorial, sovereignty and natural resources disputes, the law of the sea and maritime boundary delimitation, international humanitarian law and the law of armed conflict, international environmental law, transboundary water law, human rights, decolonisation and rights to self-determination, treaty interpretation and international investment law.

-Stephen has advised on cases before the International Court of Justice (ICJ), International Tribunal for the Law of the Sea (ITLOS), European Court of Justice, European Court of Human Rights and multiple domestic courts.
-He has appeared in more than 40 pending and decided arbitration cases under the World Bank (ICSID), UNCITRAL and other rules, a number of which have featured ground-breaking awards on jurisdiction, merits and/or damages.
+Stephen has advised (including as lead and coordinating counsel) on cases before the International Court of Justice (ICJ) (both contentious and advisory opinion proceedings), International Tribunal for the Law of the Sea (ITLOS), European Court of Justice, European Court of Human Rights, Inter-American Court of Human Rights and multiple domestic courts.
+He has acted in State-to-State arbitration proceedings, including under the UN Convention on the Law of the Sea (UNCLOS) and the Indus Waters Treaty.
+He has acted in more than 50 investment arbitration cases under the World Bank (ICSID), UNCITRAL, SCC and other rules, a number of which have featured ground-breaking awards on jurisdiction, merits and/or damages.

+Stephen was appointed Queen’s Counsel in January 2019.
 Before establishing Fietta in 2015, Stephen co-founded the world’s first specialist public international law firm (Volterra Fietta) in 2011.
 Prior to that, he was a partner specialising in public international law at a leading US and global law firm.
-Both of those practices were top-ranked at the time.
-Stephen regularly manages large teams of lawyers (including specialist or domestic co-counsel), experts and witnesses in multiple jurisdictions.
+Both of those practices were consistently top-ranked at the time.
+Stephen regularly manages large teams of lawyers (including specialist or domestic co-counsel), experts and witnesses across multiple jurisdictions.

 Stephen’s full curriculum vitae is available here.